E (New York City Subway service): Creation and extensions

 Express service along Queens Boulevard began on April 24, 1937, coinciding with the extension of the line and E service to 169th Street.
 Express service was inaugurated during rush hours, with E trains making express stops from 71st–Continental Avenues to Queens Plaza.
 The express service operated between approximately 6:30 and 10:30 a.m. and from 3 p.m. to 7 p.m.
 Express service was also provided on Saturdays between 6:30 a.m. and 4 p.m.
-During rush hours, GG trains were extended to Continental Avenue from Queens Plaza, taking over the local.
+During rush hours, GG trains were extended to Continental Avenue from Queens Plaza, taking over the local service.
 During non-rush hours, when GG service terminated at Queens Plaza, local service was provided by EE trains, which operated between 169th Street and Church Avenue in Brooklyn.
 The initial headway for express service was between three and five minutes.
 With the completion of the Crosstown Line on July 1, 1937, non-rush hour GG service was extended to 71st Avenue, allowing E trains to run express along Queens Boulevard west of 71st Avenue at all times.
 EE service was discontinued at this time.
 In addition, three southbound E trains began service at 71st Avenue between 8:07 and 8:28 a.m. during the morning rush hour.
 The headway between trains during the peak of rush hour was reduced to three minutes at this time.

 On September 12, 1938, nine weekday rush hour trains began terminating at Jay Street between 7:45 and 8:30 a.m.
 Five of these trips originated at 169th Street, while the other four began service at Parsons Boulevard.
 Four northbound E trains entered service at Smith–Ninth Streets between 4:52 and 5:25 p.m. on weekdays.
 The additional service allowed for a peak two-minute headway for twelve minutes in the morning rush hour southbound.
 The 23rd Street–Ely Avenue station opened as an in-fill station on August 28, 1939, and was served by the E service during rush hours, and by the EE service during other times.
 Between April 1939 and October 1940, select evening E trains ran to and from the Horace Harding Boulevard terminal at the 1939 New York World's Fair, terminating at Hudson Terminal in Manhattan.
 These trains operated to and from Chambers Street and ran between 8:24 p.m. and 1:29 a.m., when the fair closed for the night.
 Service ended following the fair.